The Concept2 Model E Rowing Machine is considered the upgrade to the very popular “Model D” Rower.

 The monitor is equipped with ANT+ technology (think of Bluetooth for sports and fitness markets).
 This allows the PM5 to monitor your heart rate with a wireless compatible heart rate device.

 The most popular HRM is the Polar H7 or the new Polar H10 Heart Rate Sensor.
-Just make sure devices are Bluetooth Smart and ANT+ compatible.
+If you have another heart rate monitor just make sure it’s Bluetooth Smart and ANT+ compatible.

 The Model E is USB Flash Drive compatible.
 This allows you to save all your workout data, favorite workout setups, and transfer the data to different Concept2 rowing machines or computers.